 “He wanted to resolve the dispute between our families.”

 “How?”
-But before she responded, Philip’s eyes went wide.
-“Oh!
+A beat, and then something shifted in Philip’s expression.
+“Oh.
 I suspect this means he had an alternative plan to the queen’s designs.”

 “No,” he said.
 “It makes total sense if you think about it from the perspective of a Usurper.
 He just had no idea who he was up against.”